edamame-course/docs/drafts/2014-08-13_IntroQIIME_tutorial.md

 ```

 5.  **Automate assembly with a shell script.**
 We would have to execute an iteration of the PANDAseq command for every pair of reads that need to be assembled.
 This could take a long time.
 So, we'll use a shell script to automate the task.

-Download this [list](SchlossSampleNames.txt) **InsertLink!!** of all the unique sample names and move it to your QIIMETutorial directory.
+Download this [list](misc/QIIMETutorial_Misc/SchlossSampleNames.txt) of all the unique sample names and move it to your QIIMETutorial directory.

-Then, download this shell [script](pandaseq_merge.sh) **InsertLink**  and move it to your QIIMETutorial directory.
+Then, download this shell [script](misc/QIIMETutorial_Misc/pandaseq_merge.sh) and move it to your QIIMETutorial directory.
 Change permissions on the script
 ```
 chmod +x pandaseq_merge.sh
 ```

   Execute the script
 ```
 ./pandaseq_merge.sh
 ```